 BFAs are powerful tools.
 Their strength can lie in their drafting and the ongoing cooperation of the parties involved.
 Regular review and legal counsel can ensure that your BFA not only meets current legal standards but also reflects your changing life circumstances.

-Whether you are considering entering into a BFA, need to review an existing one, or find yourself in a position where you may need to challenge or defend a BFA, seeking professional legal advice is advised.
+Whether you are considering if you need a binding financial agreement, need to review an existing one, or find yourself in a position where you may need to challenge or defend a BFA, seeking professional legal advice is advised.
 With expertise in family law and a deep understanding of BFAs, Daykin Family Law is equipped to provide you with the guidance and support you need.
 Shannon Daykin is a Queensland Law Society Accredited Family Law Specialist with a depth of experience in drafting and advising on BFAs, including in complex and high net wealth matters.
 Contact us today to ensure that your financial future is secured and managed according to the highest legal standards.